4 Ingredient Potato Soup

 Frequently asked questions

-How do you keep potato soup from getting gummy?
+How do I keep potato soup from going gummy?

 Can I use pre-mashed potatoes?